feagi/feagi-data-processing/docs/cortical_id_naming.md

 # OPU (Oputput Processing Unit)

-* The forth position in the cortical id of all OPUs will be either 'a','i', or '_'. 'a' stands for 'absolute' positioning, 'i' stands for 'incremental', and '-' is used when neigther applies.
+* The forth position in the cortical id of select OPUs will be either 'a','i', or '_'. 'a' stands for 'absolute' targeting and 'i' stands for 'incremental'.
+In absolute

 ## Suppoted Data Types: